Sofia-Ortega/mathDiscordBot/README.md

 1. Add the bot to your server using the following link:<br />
 https://discord.com/oauth2/authorize?client_id=560906890863968266&permissions=8&scope=bot<br />
-2. Choost a server for the bot to join.<br />
+2. Choose a server for the bot to join.<br />

 ## Step by Step Guide